 The Federal Government has two programs that offer a tax deduction for the market value of significant donations to Information Services.

-If you would like to donate, please contact the Manager, Special Collections and Projects.
+If you would like to donate, please contact the Special Collections Team.